ggfisher/hello-world/access_path_selection_calculation.md

 (**A4c**) 10,000 pages X 10 tuples/page = 100,000
 (**Q4d**) So how many leaf pages do we need to have to contain 100,000 directory entries?
 (**A4d**)  We need to calculate #tuples/Date Entries per page = 100,000/100 = __**100**__.
-__*Note: &nbsp;In this type of index, you have one directoy entry at the bottom of the tree for every tuple on disk.__
+__*Note: &nbsp;In this type of index, at the leaf node of the index, you have one directoy entry for every tuple on disk.__